tybotlabs/voxelite-td/vox_sensors/sensors.md

 # Connection to vox_out

-vox_sensors can be connected to vox_out for visualization purposes.
+_vox_sensors_ can be connected to _vox_out_ for visualization purposes.

+# Normalizing Values

+_vox_sensors_mod_ can be used for common normalization of the sensor values: see the _Custom_ parameters tab.
+Note that _Common: Reload Custom Parameters_ should be **off** to avoid having your custom parameter changes reset when the TOX is reloaded.